Vermont Lake Monsters

-The Vermont Lake Monsters are a collegiate summer baseball team located in Burlington, Vermont.
-From 1994 to 2020, they were members of Minor League Baseball's New York–Penn League (NYPL).
-They play their home games at Centennial Field, one of the oldest minor league stadiums, on the campus of the University of Vermont.
+The Vermont Lake Monsters are a collegiate summer baseball team located in Burlington, Vermont, United States, who were founded in 1994 as the Vermont Expos.
+They were members of Minor League Baseball, in the New York–Penn League (NYPL), until 2020.

+Since their founding in 1994, they have played their home games at Centennial Field, one of the oldest minor league stadiums, on the campus of the University of Vermont.

 The team was previously located in Jamestown, New York, (as the Jamestown Expos) from 1977 to 1993.
-With Major League Baseball's reorganization of the minor leagues after the 2020 season, Vermont was not selected to continue in affiliated baseball.
-In 2021, the team joined the Futures Collegiate Baseball League.
+With Major League Baseball's reorganization of the minor leagues after the 2020 season, Vermont was not selected to continue in the minor leagues.
+Instead, the team joined the Futures Collegiate Baseball League in 2021.